jasonaaronwilson/c-armyknife-lib/src-doc/tokenizer.md

 # @file tokenizer.c

-This contains a routine to split a string into a series of tokens seperated via delimiters.
+## @function buffer_tokenize

+Tokenize the current contents of a buffer.
+The input buffer should contain a valid UTF-8 encoded string.
+NUL bytes inside the buffer are automatically treated as an additional delimiter.

-## @function tokenize
+## @function string_tokenize

-Tokenize a string.
+Tokenize a string into an array_t* of strings.

 Delimiters terminate the current token and are thrown away.
 The delimiters string is treated as a sequence of delimiter characters, it does not mean a delimiter can be multiple characters.

+## @function tokenize_memory_range

+Tokenize a memory range.
+That range should contain a valid UTF-8 encoded string.
+NUL bytes are automatically treated as an additional delimiter.